edezhath/edezhath.github.io/_posts/2015-12-7-collision.markdown

 ---

-I use the NYPD collision data from 2013-2014 to demonstrate some machine learning techniques, and see what insights can be gained from a predictive ML model for the data.
+I use the NYPD collision data from 2013-2014 to illlustrate some machine learning techniques, and see what insights can be gained from modeling the data.

 ## Feature preparation
 The data includes coordinates for each collision, which will be used more easily by learning algorithms if we can group these into a few neighborhoods.
 I use K-means clustering to put these into a few groups.
 To determine the optimal number of clusters, I use the 'elbow method' : if you look at the sum of squared distances (of all point to their respective centers) the explained variance as a number of clusters, it decreases rapidly until the optimal point and thereafter the gains are marginal, as shown below.